Best of All Worlds

 The Invisible Hand is especially useful to those who have benefited from the status quo.
 How?
 They don’t want the status quo changed and the Invisible Hand is the mechanism that put them in their rightful place in the economic universe.

-I freely admit there is much wisdom in Adam Smith’s capitalism, but that doesn’t mean it is divine truth.
+I freely admit there is much wisdom in Adam Smith’s capitalism, but it is not divine truth.